formester/formester-site/content/blog/12-realistic-ways-to-make-money-online-in-2024.md

 While the pay may not be substantial, data entry and microtask websites offer a flexible way to earn some extra cash.
 These tasks can involve anything from transcribing audio to completing surveys or categorizing images.

 * **Learning:** The skills required for these tasks are relatively straightforward.
 However, strong typing skills and accuracy are essential.
 Some platforms may offer brief training modules.
-* **Getting Started:** Register with reputable microtask websites like Amazon Mechanical Turk or Clickworker.
+* **Getting Started:** Register with reputable microtask websites like [Amazon Mechanical Turk](https://www.mturk.com) or [Clickworker](https://www.clickworker.com).
 Be mindful of your time investment as some tasks may pay minimally.

 ## 7. Online Proofreading & Editing

 If you have a keen eye for detail and a strong grasp of grammar, consider offering online proofreading and editing services.
 There's a growing demand for editors to polish website content, articles, or even academic papers.

 * **Learning:** Refine your grammar and punctuation skills.
-Online resources like Grammarly Academy or Purdue Online Writing Lab (OWL) offer comprehensive grammar lessons and exercises.
-Consider certifications from accredited institutions to enhance your credibility, like the American Copy Editors Society (ACES).
+Online resources like [Grammarly](https://www.grammarly.com/grammar) or [Purdue Online Writing Lab (OWL)](https://owl.purdue.edu/owl/index.html) offer comprehensive grammar lessons and exercises.
+Consider certifications from accredited institutions to enhance your credibility, like the [American Copy Editors Society (ACES).](https://aceseditors.org)
 * **Getting Started:** Build a portfolio showcasing your editing skills.
 You can edit sample content for free or offer discounted rates to build experience.
 Freelance platforms like Upwork or Fiverr are a good starting point to connect with clients.

 ## 8. Social Media Management